 This is a way the creator has indicated you have certain permissions to share or use their work.

+There are different types of CC licenses.
 The license conditions vary depending on whether or not the creator is happy to have others modify their work or use it for commercial purposes.

 In all cases you should acknowledge the creator through an attribution, such as in your reference list in an assessment, or the creator's name and a link back to the source if using an image on a blog post.